joerg-pfruender/joerg-pfruender.github.io/_posts/2019-12-27-healthy-spring-boot.md

 I dislike the "not invented here" syndrome.
 Have you ever heard: "Yes, usually you do it like this but here in our company we do it like that."?
 Then you will know!

 A `health` endpoint is a de-facto standard in microservices.
-In our environment it should be accessable via `/health`, like in [IBMs Healthcheck Tutoral](https://cloud.ibm.com/docs/node?topic=nodejs-node-healthcheck), like it is in Spring Boot 1.x
+In our environment it should be accessable via `/health`, like in [IBMs Healthcheck Tutoral&#8599;](https://cloud.ibm.com/docs/node?topic=nodejs-node-healthcheck), like it is in Spring Boot 1.x

 But in Spring Boot 2.x they moved the default health endpoint to `/actuator/health`.
-There are plenty of tutorials on how to move the endpoints of the actuator plugin to any other urls.
+There are plenty of tutorials on how to move the endpoints of the [actuator plugin&#8599;](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html) to any other urls.
 But where will a new employee try to find them?
 On `/health` or on `/actuator/health`?

 **Can't we just provide both endpoints?**